Gearlad/CRe/README.md

+# Dynamics of C
-A combined repository of practice programs of two engineering students
+A combined repository of practice programs of two engineering students: [江立中](https://github.com/ANIIIIII) and [Seth Harding](https://github.com/Gearlad)